 The Great British Bake Off is back in 2026

-The casting team are looking for people with an enthusiasm for all things baking.
-No one is expected to be perfect from the start.
+The casting team are looking for enthusiastic bakers.
+Bake Off tests skills in bread, biscuits, pastry and more, so having a range of experience is a plus.
+But no one is expected to be perfect from the start.
 Bakers can grow their skills as they progress so a willingness to learn is just as important as raw talent.
+Top Tips for Your Application are;

-A top tip for your application is to share as much about yourself and your baking journey as possible.
+- Share as much about yourself and your baking journey as possible.
 What kind of baker are you?
 What makes you & your bakes unique?

-These are all things that will make you standout to the casting team.
-Videos are a great way to show us your personality.
+- Include photos of your creations, as many as you can!
+Videos are a great way to show off your personality.

 Applications close at 1pm on Monday, December 15.
-The team recommends starting your application early, the sooner you submit, the better!
-You can apply now at www.applyforbakeoff.co.uk.
-If your application progresses, a member of the casting team will contact you.
+The casting team recommends starting your application early, the sooner you submit, the better.
+Apply now at www.applyforbakeoff.co.uk.
+If your application progresses, a member of our casting team will contact you.

 If you haven’t heard by Friday, February 13, 2026, sadly, you haven’t been selected this time.